Noodieknoodie/FIPLI3/docs/FIPLI3 Database Schema.md

     plan_id INTEGER NOT NULL,
-    type TEXT NOT NULL,  -- 'INFLOW' (income, asset sales) or 'OUTFLOW' (expenses, purchases) name TEXT NOT NULL,  -- Description (e.g., "Car Purchase", "Rental Income") annual_amount REAL NOT NULL,  -- Fixed annual amount (subject to inflation if enabled) start_year INTEGER NOT NULL,  -- Year when this inflow/outflow starts end_year INTEGER NOT NULL,  -- Year when this inflow/outflow ends apply_inflation INTEGER DEFAULT 0,  -- If 1, amount grows with inflation assumptions
+    type TEXT NOT NULL,  -- 'INFLOW' (income, asset sales) or 'OUTFLOW' (expenses, purchases) name TEXT NOT NULL,  -- Description (e.g., "Car Purchase", "Rental Income") annual_amount DECIMAL(12,2) NOT NULL,  -- Fixed annual amount (subject to inflation if enabled) start_year INTEGER NOT NULL,  -- Year when this inflow/outflow starts end_year INTEGER NOT NULL,  -- Year when this inflow/outflow ends apply_inflation INTEGER DEFAULT 0,  -- If 1, amount grows with inflation assumptions